LCSW vs. Psychologist: Key Differences Explained

 • Clinical Practice and Psychological Interventions – The gritty core of a PsyD program is learning how to treat patients with mental conditions.
 You’ll study case conceptualization, treatment planning, creating differential diagnoses, and learn how to measure progress.
 Classes teach you standards of reporting and how to work with multi-disciplinary care teams.
 Specialized coursework will develop your clinical skills in line with your future specialization, and may cover areas like juvenile, adult, and geriatric practice as well as group and individual therapy.

-• Research – Particularly in PhD programs, but part of all psychology doctorates, research trains future psychologists in both finding new statistically relevant data to base treatments on, and to interpret other findings in the field.
+• Research – Particularly in PhD programs, but part of all psychology doctorates, research trains future psychologists in both finding new statistically relevant data to base treatments on and to interpret other findings in the field.
 The qualitative and quantitative training that is part of these programs creates the scientific basis for effective psychological treatments.

 • Practicum – The in-person practice of psychology has a heavy emphasis in every doctoral program.
 It’s likely you’ll spend over 1,000 hours of time in a practicum or internship in most programs.
 The exact setting and kind of experience will depend on the program and the specialization you choose.

 Concentrations in different types of psychology practice are common in PsyD and PhD programs.
 Your choice in specialization will affect your entire experience, not just your practicum placements.
-The coursework, research engagements, and your dissertation topic will all be heavily influenced by concentration.
+The coursework, research engagements, and your dissertation topic will all be heavily influenced by your concentration.

 The Psychology Doctoral Dissertation is a Key Feature of a Psychologist’s Education